HiSenior Cano Cristales - Reviews & Ratings

 HiSenior Cano Cristales vs. Kiwi Ears x HBB Punch

-Kiwi Ears x HBB Punch offers better mids.
+Kiwi Ears x HBB Punch offers better mids and treble.

 Best IEMs from $200 - $400